TransGeekMovie/Yahoo-Groups-Archivers-w-cookie-support/README.md

 Add support for group files and photos.

 ## Credits
-This code is based almost entirely on the works of [Andrew Ferguson](https://github.com/andrewferguson), and [Daniel t. ](https://github.com/danasmera).
-Created with consultation of Avery [Dame-Griff](http://averydame.net/) for the [Queer Digital History Project](http://queerdigital.com/).
-API documentation is from the [Archive Team](http://www.archiveteam.org/index.php?title=Yahoo!_Groups)
+This code is based almost entirely on the works of [Andrew Ferguson](https://github.com/andrewferguson), and [Daniel t. ](https://github.com/danasmera) Created with the consultation of Avery [Dame-Griff](http://averydame.net/) for the [Queer Digital History Project](http://queerdigital.com/).
+API documentation is from the [Archive Team](http://www.archiveteam.org/index.php?title=Yahoo!_Groups).